Characterize forest areas and assess fire risks

 Vegetation mapping by satellite image processing is a method used to study, analyze and map landscape vegetation.
 It is carried out using satellite images taken by sensors installed on orbiting satellites.
 These images are then processed to extract valuable information about the vegetation.
 Vegetation maps provide information on the state of vegetation and are important for climate change and biodiversity and conservation studies.

-Burn detection can be a valuable tool for insurance companies who can use burn detection technologies to help monitor high fire risk regions and better understand the causes of fires.
+Detecting areas burned by fires can be a valuable tool for insurance companies who can use fire detection technologies to help monitor high fire risk regions and better understand the cause of those fires.
 Remote sensing can also help insurance companies estimate the damage caused by fire and assess the amount of compensation.

 Monitoring vegetation growth after a fire outbreak

-After a fire starts, vegetation can be severely damaged and can take several years to grow and recover.
+After a fire episode, vegetation can be severely damaged and take years to grow and recover.
 Therefore, monitoring vegetation growth is essential after a fire to monitor the recovery process and subsequent environmental changes.